 On the average, the lunar month (new moon to new moon) is about 2.22 days longer than the sidereal month (one complete revolution of the moon relative to the background stars).
 However, if the moon is near apogee at the end of one sidereal month, the moon travels more slowly than average in its orbit.
 Therefore, the period of time between the end of the sidereal month and the end of the lunar month is longer than average.

-The opposite is the case when the moon is near perigee.
+The opposite is the case when the new moon is near perigee.
 The moon travels more swiftly in its orbit at perigee, in which case the time period between the end of the sidereal month and the end of the lunar month is less than average.

 The most extreme longest lunar months happen when successive new moons occur near lunar apogee – and in addition, when Earth is near perihelion (its closest point to the sun).
 Because Earth is always closest to the sun in early January, the very longest lunar months take place between December and January new moons.